HashFairGames/TheEthereumLottery/README.md

   at this block (which is very likely).

 # Timings
-  Withdraw is possible only after TheRand was announced (once every weekend, few minutes after openning next week draw).
+  Withdraw is possible only after TheRand was announced (once every weekend, few minutes after opening next week draw).
   Players can use Refund function in order to refund their ETH used to make bet if the owner will not announce TheRand in ~2 weeks.
   That moment is called ExpirationTime on contract Ledger (which is visible from JSON interface).